ewilliams0305/WebLogger/README.md

 The example console application includes a folder with (4) example generated commands.

 ## Release Notes

+#### Version 1.1.4
+- Created command store generator.
+- Created `ControlledBy` command in the serilog sink to updated verbosity levels at runtime.

 #### Version 1.1.3
 - Moved to inremental source generator